Ever wonder what causes constipation in Parkinson’s disease?

 Parkinson’s disease (PD) is a neurological condition that has affected over 10 million people worldwide.
 The disease is often characterized by motor symptoms like tremor, muscle stiffness, slowness of movement, and a problem with balance.
 However, there are some non-motor signs that also appear in PD.
 These signs are usually undermined by patients, and sometimes even by doctors.

-Frequent constipation not only causes physical discomfort but could also lead to psychosocial distress and poses a negative impact on the quality of life of a patient.
+Frequent constipation not only causes physical discomfort but also leads to psychosocial distress and poses a negative impact on the quality of life of a patient.
 Therefore, it’s important to know what causes it.

 Here are the four main causes of constipation in PD.